pzwiernik/sta437/README.md

 ## Practice

+This is the list of exercises that should be relevant for preparing for the final.
 I cleaned-up the exercises so the numbers below refer to the newest version of the notes.
+The list is incomplete and it covers only Chapters 1-6 for now.
+The rest is coming soon.

 **Chapter 1:** 1-5,7-10,12,16,19,20,27,28